Sitemap for search engines

-Because you probably don't want to generate that file by hand, I've created a little template for you, which automatically indexes your entire site and generates a sitemap.xml for you:
+Because you probably don't want to generate that file by hand, you can create a snippet that indexes your entire site and generates a

-You should now be able to visit the sitemap of your Kirby site by browsing
+You can now to visit the sitemap of your Kirby site by browsing

 The sitemap template will automatically try to create priorites for each page, by using the